-Set your budgets for each set high enough for your ads to individually reach 3,000-5,000 impressions.
-You need a significant sample size like this for your cost-per-click (CPC) to stabilize.
+Set budgets for each ad set high enough that ads can individually reach ~3,000-5,000 impressions.
+You need such a significant sample size for your cost-per-click (CPC) to stabilize.

-For each audience segment (e.g. mothers, software engineers, men under 40 with any job title), create an ad set for every value prop you want to individually pitch them.
+For each audience segment (e.g. mothers, software engineers, men under 40 with any job title), create an ad set for every value prop you want to pitch them.

 If some ads perform much worse than their siblings and they've only reached, say, 1,500 impressions, you can turn those off too instead of wasting money on them.

-If you don't continually experiment, I guarantee you're leaving better CPA's and conversion volume on the table.
-And your audiences will sooner fatigue of your ads.
+If you don't continually experiment, you're leaving better CPA's on the table.
+I recommend setting aside 15% of your budget for bi-weekly experiments.

-Because, when you launch your ads, Facebook begins assessing the CTR for all ads in a set then stops serving the worst-performing ones.
+On Facebook, it's critical you don't group multiple value props into a single ad set.
+Because, when you launch your ads, Facebook assesses the CTR for every ad in a set then stops serving the worst-performing ones.